.png)

 So, my eyes well up with tears right along with Nikki

-As I sit in this auditorium amongst a diverse bunch of folks here to listen, learn and
+As I sit in this auditorium amongst a diverse bunch of folks here to listen, learn and be inspired – I secretly long for her to incite a RIOT OF TEARS

 Maybe first starting with a whimper from someone in the crowd (maybe me)